mlapps/lightning-getting-started-docs/README.md

 import Item from "./Item.js";
 ```

-No that we have `Menu` component which can be filled with `Item`'s it's time to start adding logic
+Now that we have the `Menu` component which can be filled with `Item`'s it's time to start adding logic
 to out component;

 we add an accessor to get the children inside the Items wrapper.